ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema2-async/exercises/promises/promise-chaining/README.md

 </script>
 ```

-How can we do something after the avatar has finished showing and gets removed?
+**How can we do something after the avatar has finished showing and gets removed?**

-To make the chain extendable, we need to return a promise that resolves when the avatar finishes showing.
+HINT: To make the chain extendable, we need to return a promise that resolves when the avatar finishes showing.

 * [solution](solution.html)